 The Lenni Lenape, also known as Delawares, were the Native Americans that were present when the Europeans first arrived.
-They sold their land to the settlers and they lived peacefully together until most of the Lenape eventually moved out of the area.
+They sold their land to the settlers and they seemed to have coexisted peacefully together until most of the Lenape eventually moved out of the area.

 was middletown always its current size?

 Middletown initially encompassed roughly the northern half of today's Monmouth County.
 Through secession by towns wanting to assert their independence and by government mandating that more easily governable jurisdictions be created, Middletown reached its current borders in 1917.
 It is still, however, the most populated municipality in Monmouth County.

 why do many areas of middletown not have a middletown mailing address?